 - you feel tired or have less energy

-- you have other symptoms, like joint pain or mouth sores
+- you have other symptoms, such as joint pain or mouth sores

-Writing down your symptoms in a diary can help you explain them to your doctor.
+Writing down your symptoms in a diary can help you explain them to the doctor.

-Sometimes one drug isn’t enough to tackle severe UC symptoms.
-Your doctor might give you a second drug to help you get more control over your disease.
+Sometimes one medication isn’t enough to tackle severe UC symptoms.
+Your doctor might give you a second medication to help you manage your condition.
 For example, you might need to take both a biologic and an immunosuppressant drug.

 Taking more than one medication can increase the odds of treatment success.
-But it can also increase your chances of experiencing side effects.
-Your doctor will help you balance the benefits and risks of the medications you take.
+It can also increase your chances of experiencing side effects.
+The doctor will help you balance the benefits and risks of the medications you take.

-If you begin to have more frequent flare-ups, it may be time to talk to your doctor about switching to a new medication.
-You might start by changing to a different version of the same drug, like going from an aminosalicylate enema to a pill.
+If you begin to have more frequent flare-ups, it may be time to talk with your doctor about switching to a new medication.
+You might start by changing to a different version of the same drug, like going from an aminosalicylate (5-ASA) enema to a pill.

-If your symptoms get worse, it’s time to consider switching to a stronger medication.
-Your doctor might prescribe an immunosuppressant or biologic, or steroids for a short period.
+If your symptoms get worse, it’s time to talk with your doctor and consider switching to a stronger medication, such as a biologic or a short course of corticosteroids.

-Medication isn’t the only way to control your symptoms.
+Medication isn’t the only way to manage your symptoms.
 Changing your diet could help, too.

 Certain foods and drinks can aggravate UC symptoms.
-You might want to avoid or limit these foods if they bother you:
+You might want to avoid or limit these foods and drinks if they bother you:

 - milk and other dairy products

-- coffee, tea, sodas, and other caffeinated drinks and foods
+- coffee, tea, sodas, and other caffeinated products

 - fruit and fruit juices